EI-CoreBioinformatics/eirepeat/README.md

 ```

-## Workflow
-TBD

-## Reporting suggestions/issues
+## 6 Reporting suggestions/issues
-Please raise a GitHub issue for any suggestions or issues you have.
+Please raise a GitHub issue for any suggestions or issues you may have.

 Alternatively, I can be contacted at:
 Gemy.Kaithakottil@earlham.ac.uk or